If the Foreign Corrupt Practices Act is an area of your practice or interest, this post may make you feel like a kid in a candy store.

 This post compares 2018 corporate FCPA enforcement (aggregate DOJ/SEC) to prior years and highlights that, measured in terms of the number of core corporate actions, 2018 was the third most active year for enforcement in FCPA history.

 This post focuses specifically on DOJ FCPA enforcement in 2018 and contains a number of statistics including comparisons to historical norms.

 This post highlights DOJ FCPA enforcement actions against individuals and how approximately 80% of corporate FCPA enforcement actions since 2006 have not (at least yet) resulted in any DOJ FCPA charges against company employees.

 This post takes a closer look at DOJ FCPA enforcement actions against individuals and the strange public – private divide.
 In other words, even though most corporate FCPA enforcement are against issuers, most individual actions against individuals associated with non-issuers.

-This post highlights the largeness of 2017 corporate enforcement actions against foreign companies from OECD Convention and poses the question: should the U.S. back off of such prosecutions?
+This post highlights how much of the largeness of 2018 corporate enforcement was a result of enforcement actions against foreign companies from OECD Convention countries and poses the question: should the U.S. back off of such prosecutions?

 And finally, with many creative and haphazard counting methods infecting all sorts of FCPA enforcement statistics, this post once again highlights why FCPA Inc. needs a common language.

 A unique two-day learning experience ideal for a diverse group of professionals seeking to elevate their FCPA knowledge and practical skills through active learning.
 Learn more, spend less.
 CLE credit is available.